exasol/hadoop-etl-udfs/doc/export.md

 Current limitations:
 * Supports only the Parquet file format.
 * Supports only Parquet compression.
-* Supports only non-complex Hive data types.
+* Supports only non-complex data types.

 ## Using the Hadoop ETL UDFs